Grails-Plugin-Consortium/grails-cxf/README.markdown

 *Please note that that using list annotations is also possible such as `static expose = [EndpointType.SIMPLE]` although there should be no need to ever use more than one cxf expose keyword, other plugins may overlap with this keywork and you can add these other keywords to the list.*

+**Using Apache CXF Without Plugin Wiring**

-Another way to expose a service or endpoint is to simply annotate it with the `@WebService` annotation.
+Since all the appropriate apache cxf libs are included with this plugin, another way to expose a service or endpoint is to simply annotate it with the `@WebService` annotation.
 Please note that when exposing using only the annotation, the plugin wiring will not do any of the magic or recognize anything other than the cxf annotations.
 You will be reliant entirely on setting all the appropriate annotations to wire up your service.
 This may very well be your intention if you choose to go down this path and is entirely a feasable option.

 In the example below an interface is annotated and the service class implements that interface.
 I would recommend annotated the interface as it makes for a cleaner implementation of which methods you wish to expose via an interface contract and annotations.